SUSE Technical Reference Documentation Contributors Guide #

 :name-of-an-attribute: value of the attribute

-You reference a document attribute in your text by its name surrounded in curly braces ( {
+Once defined, you can reference your document attributes in your text by surrounding the attribute name with curly braces ( {

 and }